 Will the 21st century become the century of water conflicts?
 Increasing scarcity and climate change may constitute an explosive mix — its destabilizing effects are already starting to be felt in numerous regions.

 In Audit of the Universe, the second book of The Explanation series I do a pros and cons analysis of where civilization is today: is the glass of ‘peace and prosperity’ getting fuller or emptier?
-Here’s an excerpt from the Water chapter… with comments from Galacti, our ubiquitous roving reporter who is my interlocutor throughout the series, This discussion takes place in the Water Cycle Café where we can witness the various processes followed by water:
+Here’s an excerpt from the Water chapter… with comments from Galacti, our ubiquitous roving reporter who is my interlocutor throughout the series, This discussion takes place in the Water Cycle Café where we can witness the various processes followed by water and power: